 New to The Film Log?
 There's a couple things you will want to do before you start logging films.

-First, go to the Gear and add some Cameras.
+Then, go to the Gear and add some Cameras.
 You will need at least one camera.
 You can also add Filters, Lenses and Enlarger Lenses.
 These are used, optionally, when logging film and logging print details.
 Lenses need to be associated with a camera so once you add at least one, click on the camera you want to associated to this Lens.

-Second, go to Binders to create a new Binder.
+After that, go to Binders to create a new Binder.
 A binder is a grouping of projects and projects are then a grouping of films.
 How you organize this is up to you but a common way to do it is to have actual negative binders organized by year.
 Each project then can roughly correspond to a paper diver in the binder.
 Then each film is a PrintFile sheet.

 Thus, once you create a Binder, you can then create a Project and finally start logging films!

 Part of the point of this whole thing is to be able to print your logs out so you can file them with your negatives.
 Currently, it's recommended to use Google Chrome for this as FireFox doesn't have as many printing options such as changing the margins.

 In Chrome then go to your film log you want to print, hit the Print button next to the title then tell Chrome you want to print the page (click on the 3 dots and click on Print or press CTRL-P or Option-P).